srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

    - Launch HomebrewLoader → OfflineActivator
    - Press Circle (O) to close the dialog.
    - When the Offline Account list appears, select your PS5 user profile.
-   - Press X on your local offline account to generate your 16-digit ID
+   - Press X on your local offline account to generate a ranodm 16-digit ID, Note this down for later.
    - Select done to activate your offline account and Reboot
    ---